US troops patrol Turkey-Syria border after airstrikes

 - Troops now focused on keeping two important allies from fighting each other

-(CNN)US forces have begun patrolling part of the Turkey-Syria border after Turkish airstrikes killed some fighters there closely allied to the United States.
+(CNN)US forces have begun patrolling part of the Turkey-Syria border after Turkish airstrikes in the area killed fighters closely allied to the United States.

 The People's Protection Units (YPG) and the Peshmerga in Iraq -- both Kurdish groups -- said at least 25 of their fighters had been killed in the strikes on Tuesday.
 Ankara denies deliberately targeting them.